-Tonight – June 8, 2016 – the waxing crescent moon beams in front of the constellation Cancer, the faintest constellation of the zodiac.
+Tonight – June 26, 2017 – the waxing crescent moon beams in front of the constellation Cancer, the faintest constellation of the zodiac.
 We draw in the stick figure of Cancer for you on the star chart above.
-In the sky, you might not pick out any stars in the moon’s vicinity, unless your sky is very dark.
+In the real sky, you might not pick out any stars in the moon’s vicinity, because this constellation is obscured by evening twilight.
 But Cancer’s stars will be there, behind the moon’s glare, all the same.

-Zodiacal constellations like Cancer distinguish themselves from other constellations in that the sun, moon and planets travel within their borders over the centuries and millennia.
+Zodiacal constellations like Cancer distinguish themselves from other constellations in that the sun, moon and planets travel within their borders.

 The sun travels in front of the constellation Cancer from about July 21 to August 10 annually.
 That may seem to be at odds with the horoscope page in the newspaper, which probably gives the sun’s passage through Cancer for around June 21 to July 21.

 Why the discrepancy?
 It’s because a zodiac sign is different from a zodiac constellation, though people often confuse the two.

-Here’s the definition of a zodiac sign.
+Here’s the definition of a tropical zodiac sign.
 By definition, the sun is always at the first point of the sign Cancer on the June solstice, irrespective of which group of stars backdrops the sun at this time.
 Look at the globe to note the Tropic of Cancer, which marks the northernmost extent of the sun’s travels on the June solstice.

 Here’s the definition of a zodiac constellation.
 Any constellation can be thought of as a section of the starry sky, seen and wondered about for millennia by stargazers.
 In our time, constellations have official borders, which were agreed upon by the International Astronomical Union in the 1930s.